Luos-io/Documentation/src/pages/high/ros/ros1.md

 ```

 ### In terminal 1: Your ROS 1 app in workspace `~/ros_ws`
-Let's consider here that `rostopic` is the ROS 1 app you want to run with Luos modules.
+Let us consider here that `rostopic` is the ROS 1 app you want to run with Luos modules.
 ```
 source ~/ros_ws/devel/setup.bash
 rostopic list